hujhax/austin-improv-wiki/Template/List of Gnap! Theater Projects Shows.md

+---
+description: "This List of Gnap!"
+---
 <noinclude>
 This **List of Gnap!
-Theater Projects Shows** is designed to be transcluded into any "[[Gnap!
+Theater Projects Shows** is designed to be transcluded into any "[[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]] shows" section on the wiki.
 </noinclude>
 ### Ongoing Shows
 * *[[Shows/Austin's Next Top Improviser|Austin's Next Top Improviser]]*